ndslusarz/Slusarz_BSc_thesis/README.md

 ## Installation

-To use this tool simply clone this reporitory and open the code files in your preferred `Python 3.7.0` editor.
+To use this tool simply clone this repository and open the code files in your preferred `Python 3.7.0` editor.

 Do make sure to have the following libraries installed:
 - `matplotlib                3.3.2`